eduNEXT/eox-tagging/README.rst

 ============

 #.
 Install a new fresh instance of tutor following `this steps <https://docs.tutor.overhang.io/quickstart.html#quickstart-1-click-install>`_. *If your instance is running, you can skip this step.*
 #.
-Add to the Tutor configuration in the file ``cat "$(tutor config printroot)/config.yml"`` these lines that install eox-tagging and eox-core lib:
+Add to the Tutor configuration in the file ``cat "$(tutor config printroot)/config.yml"`` these lines that install eox-tagging lib:

     .. code-block:: yaml

         OPENEDX_EXTRA_PIP_REQUIREMENTS:
-        - eox_core
         - eox_tagging

 #.
 Build the openedx image by doing ``tutor images build openedx``.